Polymer degradation can be categorized according to the source of energy and whether the degradation process is involved Oxygen (O2) or not.

 “Depolymerization” is happening from one end of the polymer chain.
-In this process, monomer by monomer is removed from the one end of the polymer chain.
+In this process, monomer by monomer is removed from one end of the polymer chain.
 Due to the very low molecular weight of the monomer compared to the molecular weight of the polymer, the reduction of the molecular weight of the polymer is very low at the initial stage of depolymerization.
 However, with time the reduction of molecular weight increases.
-In other words, the molecular weight decreases rapidly after a time.
+In other words, the molecular weight decreases rapidly over time.

 Polymethyl methacrylate shows a depolymerization type of thermal degradation.
 To reduce the depolymerization “capping agents” can be added to the end of the polymer chain.
-Capping agents are stable molecules that can stop the decompose from the end.
+Capping agents are stable molecules that can stop the decomposition from the end.
 These capping agents should not have tertiary carbon.

 Ex : polymethylmethacrylate + acrylate

 In a “Random session,” the polymer chain is broken down into small pieces randomly.
 In this process, the molecular weight decreases rapidly at the early stages of degradation.
 With the time reduction of molecular weight of the polymer is decreased.
 Polyethylene shows random session-type thermal degradation.

 The other type of thermal degradation is “Functional group elimination”.
 In this process, functional groups in the polymer chain are removed.
 Polymers like PVC shows functional group elimination.
 In the thermal degradation process of PVC, HCl molecules are eliminated.
 This eliminated HCl also increases the degradation process.
 By removing HCl, degradation can be reduced.